Trevor Foster (drummer)

 Trevor "Fozz" Foster is an English drummer, who started his musical career with Birmingham band Good News, then moving on as drummer for Bright Eyes.
-Trev then joined Birmingham based folk rock band Flying Hatband in the mid 1970s.
+Trev then joined Birmingham based heavy rock band Flying Hatband in the mid-1970s.
 He then joined folk rocksters The Albion Band in the early 1980s.
 2004 he worked with Little Johnny England for a short spell, going on to drum with friends Pipe Factory before retiring for good.

 Foster has recorded with Johnny Coppin (ex-Decameron), Clifford T. Ward (deceased), Phil Beer band, Dave Pegg's Cocktail Cowboys, Maurice & The Minors, Simon Care, Polly Bolton and Elaine Morgan.
 Latterly, he was the drummer with Little Johnny England.